schnipdip/Bugspray/README.md

 ## Example:

-`python code_refactor.py -i testcode.yml -e 'debug 1'
+Process a single file with a exclusion:

 `
+python bugspray.py -i testcode.yml -e 'debug 1'
+`

+Process multiple files:

+_Note: If using batch processing, the location of the batch.txt file needs to be located within the same directory_

+`
+python bugspray.py -L batch.txt
+`

+Get Help:
-`python code_refactor.py -h
+`python bugspray.py -h
 `

 ### Special Thanks: